hydrocodes/hydRopUrban/README.md

 ## 2. What is hydRopUrban for?

-Six main functions are implemented in `hydRopUrban`.
+Seven main functions are implemented in `hydRopUrban`.
 Their applications cover the topics of empirical and deterministic urban hydrology based on wide-used theory.

 The main functions are:
 - `rational()`: Estimation of discharge hydrograph by the standard rational method with a triangular hydrograph with a recession of 1xTc, where Tc is the time of concentration (Mulvany, 1851; Kuichling, 1889), by the modified rational method considering a storm event duration (Poertner, 1974; Smith and Lee, 1984), and by the universal rational method with a synthetic hydrograph for urban catchments (ASCE, 1996).